antorhasan/drone_images_to_extracted_features_visualization/README.md

-# Prdocue 3D Models from Drone Images Using Photogrammetry and Visualize Extracted Features from 2D and 3D drone data
+# Create Rich Dataset of Drone Images with 3D models, DSM, DTM, Ortho Images produced Using Photogrammetry Pipeline and Visualize Extracted Features from the 2D and 3D Drone Data

 **Objectives :**